What Is Wolff-Parkinson-White Syndrome?

 Wolff-Parkinson-White Syndrome at Seattle Children’s

 Our heart team has treated many children with WPW syndrome.
 We have extensive experience providing the treatment these patients may require through our Arrhythmia Program, including radiofrequency ablation, pacemaker or defibrillator implantation, and surgery.
-We also have a pediatric cardiac anesthesia team and a cardiac intensive care service to help care for children who undergo heart surgery.
+We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit to help care for children who undergo heart surgery.

 When you come to Children's, a team of people will take care of your child.
 Along with your child's cardiologist, you are connected with nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.